Skip to Content

 Students should have a home computer with a minimum of 8G RAM (16-32G is ideal), a webcam, and a stable internet connection.
 Students focusing on Photography and Video should consider investing in a DSLR or mirrorless camera (recommendations can be made by the Program Director based on student budget and goals).
 For advanced lens-based media classes, students may be encouraged to invest in additional accessories including high-speed memory cards, external lighting units, and microphones, if their goals include professional commercial photography and video production.

 The Digital Media Certificate may be completed online with no in-person coursework, and all foundational and other required classes are offered online only.
-However, several in-person classes offered on campus satisfy the elective requirements for the certificate.
+However, several in-person classes offered on-campus satisfy the elective requirements for the certificate.

 For each individual 7-week class, students should expect to spend 1-3 hours working outside of scheduled class time each week.